 The Retreat – Domestic Violence ServicesServices include a residential shelter, a 24/7 domestic violence crisis hotline, individual and group counseling, legal advocacy, and a violence prevention education program taught in local area schools.
 All services are provided free of charge.

 Safe Horizon Community ProgramsSafe Horizon’s Community Programs offer crisis intervention, case management, practical/emergency assistance, information and referrals, individual counseling, support groups, advocacy, and community/public education presentations.

 Seamen’s Society for Children and Families: Safe Passage ProgramSafe Passage is a non-residential domestic violence intervention program on Staten Island.
 Services include crisis intervention, counseling, advocacy, legal services and parent/child support groups.

 In compliance with NYS Law 129-B addressing sexual assault, dating violence, domestic violence, and stalking, St. John’s University students have the following rights:

-The following interim remedies are available to all students who are victims of sexual assault, dating violence, domestic violence and/or stalking regardless if he or she chooses to file a report or discloses the incident confidentially to members of the Center for Counseling and Consultation, Health Services, or Campus Support Advisor:
+The following supportive measures are available to all students who are victims of sexual assault, dating violence, domestic violence and/or stalking regardless if he or she chooses to file a report or discloses the incident confidentially to members of the Center for Counseling and Consultation, Health Services, or Campus Support Advisor:

-Students that report an incident to any mandated reporter (Public Safety, Employee or Faculty member) may also receive the following Interim Remedies:
+Students that report an incident to any mandated reporter (Public Safety, Employee or Faculty member) may also receive the following supportive measures: